Management plan compartment 18

-Crookham Pools or relandscaped area
+Compartment 18 Crookham Pools or relandscaped area

-General Description and Evaluation of Ecology
+General description and evaluation of ecology

-The recently dug pond complex has a relatively less diverse and sparse flora than the older pond to the north and has extensive areas of New Zealand pygmyweed Crassula helsmsii.
+The recently dug pond complex has a relatively less diverse and sparse flora than the older year-round pond to the north and has extensive areas of New Zealand pygmyweed Crassula helsmsii.
 This wetland however does attract ground nesting waders like lapwing, ringed plover and little ringed plover, the reason for restrictions for visitors during the bird nesting period.
 The older pond contains spiked water milfoil and broad leaved pondweed, and has a diverse marginal species including common water plantain, reedmace and brown sedge.
 This pond also contains smooth newt and further potential for greater numbers exist throughout the ponds in this compartment.

-The gravel areas around the ponds and on the flat plateau contain a thin cover of pioneer, open ground and annual species including grasses and ruderals, much of which is a typical rabbit-grazed flora including bird-s-foot trefoil and common eyebright.
+The gravel areas around the ponds and on the flat plateau contain a thin cover of pioneer, open ground and annual species including grasses and ruderals, much of which is a typical rabbit-grazed flora including bird's-foot trefoil and common eyebright.
 Formerly extensive areas of ragwort have been reduced by management over the years.
 On the barer gravels, scrub is developing across the site particularly silver birch, willow and Italian alder from seed rain from the nearby plantation woodland to the west (compartment 13).
 There are dense areas of gorse and heather where seed was introduced to the gravel as part of the restoration and will likely begin to increase in the future.
 This area also hosts Bryophytes including large patches of Polytrichum juniperinum, along with patches of Cladonia fimbriata and Campylopus introflexus.
 Other Bryophytes present include Didymodon fallax and Ceratodon purpureus along with Xanthoria parientina and Parmotrema perlatum on shrubby vegetation.
 Patches of the alien liverwort Lophocolea semiteres also cover bare ground.

 BAP habitats